-1,800 watts.
-20 temperature ranges from 100 to 460 degrees.
+Boasts 1,800 watts to heat quickly.
+Temperatures up to 460 degrees.
 Digital LCD sensor-touch control panel.
 Child safety lock system.
 Fast Boil and Keep Warm buttons.
-Lightweight and compact.
-Built-in digital timer with 1-minute increments up to 10 hours.
-Auto-pan detection shuts unit off after 60 seconds.
-Heats quickly and effectively.
-Heats pan best when it's directly over heating element.
+Built-in digital timer.
+Auto-pan detection shuts unit off after 1 minute.

 Top is slick, so keep an eye on your pans.
 Temperature controls are challenging.